Laws & Rules

 https://resource.stopwaste.org/food-recovery-organizations

 StopWaste representatives provide free phone, email, virtual, and in-person support to help set up a system to recover and donate surplus edible food.
-Use this link to request help.

 Check out the free Careit app!
 The app allows businesses to post a donation for pick up or drop off.
 Nonprofits then reserve and rescue donations to feed nearby communities.
 Careit auto-generates a liability waiver agreement.